lennihein/PG/DefectDeflect/readme.md

 'poke_reg' and then '80' for Register RAX.
 Next input will be the data you want to overwrite it with.
 *The data input has to be decimal numbers (exception is 'inject_instructions' payload) *addresses are also refered to with decimal numbers.
-*The input is not case sensitive.
+*The input is not case sensitive

 Output of the Tracee will be found in `log.log`, alongside some Log from the Debugging Server